dufrtss/dufrtss/README.md

 ### Hi there 👋

 - 🔭 I’m currently working at Useall Software
-- 🌱 I’m currently learning JavaScript and C#
+- 🌱 Learning JavaScript and C#
 - 💬 Ask me about mindset, agile methodologies, management and organization skills.
 - 📫 How to reach me: https://www.linkedin.com/in/eduardofreitas2/
 - 😄 Pronouns: He/Him